 We have a right to choose to take off the cotton wool suit from time to time and test the waters.

 Yes we need to be careful, we need to follow our medical teams advice and listen to our loved ones concerns.

-However, we don’t need to constantly tell ourselves, “I can’t do that”.
+However, we don’t need to constantly tell ourselves, “I can’t do this”.

-It’s ok to ask ourselves, “How can I do that?”
+It’s ok to ask ourselves, “How can I do this?”